-The soft-key row shows the available groups of cycles
+- Press the CYCL DEF key - The soft-key row shows the available groups of cycles. - DRILLING/ THREAD - Select the desired cycle group, e.g. drilling cycles

-Select the desired cycle group, e.g. drilling cycles
+- Select the cycle, e.g. THREAD MILLING

-Select the cycle, e.g. THREAD MILLING.
-The control initiates a dialog and prompts you for all required input values.
+- The control initiates a dialog and prompts you for all required input values.
 At the same time, a graphic is displayed in the right half of the screen.
-The required parameter is highlighted
+The required parameter is highlighted.

+- Enter the required parameters

-- Enter all parameters required by the control.
-Conclude each input with the ENT key - The control closes the dialog when all required data has been entered
+- Conclude each input with the ENT key

+- The control closes the dialog when all required data has been entered.